 The Museum opened its Fifth Avenue at Central Park North location in 2019.
-The location has some significance.
-It is a cultural intersection.
+The location has some significance as a cultural intersection.

-Fifth Avenue is the border of Harlem and East Harlem (El Barrio).
+Fifth Avenue is the border of Harlem and “El Barrio” East Harlem.
 Back in the day, Latin musicians (like Tito Puente) in East Harlem would go to Harlem to listen to African-American jazz.
-Black musicians in Harlem (like Dizzy Gillespie) would go to East Harlem and The Bronx to listen to Latin jazz.
+Black musicians in Harlem (like Dizzy Gillespie) would go to East Harlem and The Bronx to listen to Latin Jazz.

-Anyway, jazz is creole (French-Afro-Caribbean), so no matter which side of the street you come from, in jazz we see our own reflection.
+Jazz is Creole (French-Afro-Caribbean), so no matter which side of the street you come from, in Jazz we see our own reflection.